nx-lr/32chars-js/README.md

 In the next statement, we form the method names `indexOf`, `map`, `name`, `repeat`, `replace`, `reverse`, `split`, the constructor functions `BigInt` and `Set`, and the keyword `var`.

 We use the spread operator, `...`, to "spread out" its properties on a new object.
 In this case we are cloning the object and then spreading it out along with new properties.
 This saves up on having to assign every single property on the object, one by one.
-This saves having to repeat the global variable every time.
+This saves having to repeat the `$` variable every time.

 ### Statement 5 and beyond